Geeks in Phoenix

 The Customize button inside of Google Chrome

 Go down and click on Settings, which will open a page with all user-configurable settings.
-On the left-hand column, you will find eleven (11) links: You and Google, Autofill, Safety check, Privacy and security,
+On the left-hand column, you will find sixteen (16) links: You and Google, Autofill and passwords, Privacy and security, Performance, AI innovations, Appearance, Search engine, Default browser, On startup, Languages, Downloads, Accessibility, System, Reset settings, Extensions, and About Chrome.

 The first section is You and Google.
 This is where you can synchronize Chrome (bookmarks, history, passwords, etc.) across multiple devices.
 If you are using Chrome on your computer and smartphone, this is a feature you may want to look into.

-Privacy and security is the next section.
-There are four categories: Clear browsing data, Cookies and other site data, Security, and Site settings.
+The second category is Privacy and security and there are six (6) sub-categories: Delete browsing data, Privacy Guide, Third-party cookies, Ad privacy, Security, and Site settings.
 Let's look at each one separately.

 The clear browsing data windows inside of Google Chrome

-The second category is Cookies and other site data.
+The third category is Third-party cookies.
 This where you define how Chrome handles cookies.
 The default setting is to block third-party cookies only when you use incognito mode and be perfectly safe.
+You can completely block third-party or all cookies if you want, but I recommend turning on the Do Not Track option.
+Chrome allows you to define which websites can use third-party cookies.

-The Search engine section just defines what search engine Chrome will use in the address bar.
+The Search engine section defines what search engine Chrome will use in the address bar.

 The default search engine setting inside of Google Chrome